hubmapconsortium/kaggle-2-segmentation/README.md

 docker container. `multiftu` is the name we have defined for the container.
 4. You can check if docker image was successfully created using: `docker image ls`
 5. Run the docker container with the image_id using : `docker run -v $PWD/data:/data -v $PWD/output:/output --gpus all -it multiftu python3 inference.py`
 6. `$PWD/data:/data` mounts a local directory containing your input image. `$PWD/output:/output` mounts a local directory to the container where the output will be saved.
+[Optional for testing: `$PWD/weights:/opt/weights` mounts a local directory containing your model weights, see point 10 below.]
 7. You can also use this command to enter the container: `docker run --gpus all -it multiftu /bin/bash`
 8. Use `–-gpus` parameter to dedicate gpus to the docker container.
 9. You can check docker container status by using: `docker ps -a`
 10. Trained model weights can be downloaded from: (https://zenodo.org/record/7996245)[https://zenodo.org/record/7996245].
 For testing, download weights and save in a dir `weights` in the root directory of the repository.
-For production, replace `COPY weights /opt/weights` in dockerfile with the last line that's currently commented.
+Use `test_build_and_run.sh` for building the container and running the inference script.
+For production, uncomment the last line that's currently commented in dockerfile which will download all weights to the model during docker build.